Also known as hyperthyroidism, it is a relatively common hormonal condition that occurs when there is too much thyroid hormone in the body.

-Women are 10 times more likely to have an overactive thyroid gland than men.
+Women are ten times more likely to have an overactive thyroid gland than men.

-In most cases, symptoms will start somewhere between the ages of 20 and 40, although they can start at any age, even in childhood.
+In most cases, symptoms will start between 20 and 40, although they can start at any age, even in childhood.

 An overactive thyroid (hyperthyroidism) has many signs and symptoms, although you are unlikely to develop all of them.